 - Students who appeal the committee's decision have two weeks after the results are announced to file an appeal. - b.
 In the case where a student qualifies for more than one tuition waiver, scholarship or financial aid benefit, the student shall be given the chance to choose the benefit with the highest value. - c.
-Financial aid is available only to students who are enrolled as full-time students (12 credit hours per semester) at Abu Dhabi University and enrolled on a continuous basis. - d.
-Financial aid will not cover any repeated courses including grades such as F, WA, and W). - e.
-Any student who is found guilty of a student code of conduct violation or an academic integrity offense will forfeit financial aid for the semester following the offense.
-If a student found guilty of providing false documents to become eligible for financial aid support will forfeit their eligibility for any financial support provided by Abu Dhabi University for the rest of his/ her study. - f.
-Any withdrawal from classes during a given semester without prior approval from the Office of Scholarships and Financial Aid may result in a financial aid cancelation. - g.
-Benefits outlined herein shall be granted according to the time period indicated by the study plan. - h.
-Financial aid will not cover the winter and summer terms. - i.
-In the case where minimum required cumulative GPAs are not met and the student risks losing financial benefits, the student shall be entitled to a onesemester probationary period to be given only once during his study duration. - In case where a student does not enroll or register in the university he/she will not receive the financial aid.
+Financial aid will not cover any repeated courses including grades such as F, WA, and W). - d.
+Any student who is found guilty of a student code of conduct violation or an academic integrity offense will forfeit their eligibility for the financial aid support provided by ADU for the remaining study in ADU. - e.
+Any withdrawal from classes during a given semester without prior approval from the Office of Scholarships and Financial Aid may result in a financial aid cancelation. - f.
+Benefits outlined herein shall be granted according to the time period indicated by the study plan. - g.
+Financial aid will cover the Winter and Summer terms. - h.
+In the case where minimum required cumulative GPAs are not met and the student risks losing financial benefits, the student shall be entitled to a onesemester probationary period to be given only once during his study duration.

-Students will need to reapply during the mentioned dates in the academic calendar.

-- k.
-The awarding of Sanabil is dependent upon the availability of university funds; therefore, due to limitations, it is possible that not all qualifying candidates will receive financial aid. - I. Continuing students need to re-apply for financial aid on a yearly basis and are required to submit updated documents during the mentioned dates in the academic calendar. - m.
-Students must dedicate 30 hours per semester, including the summer and winter terms, as an approved form of community service on-campus. - Newly graduated High School graduate students who wish to apply for financial aid support who meet the eligibility requirements can apply during the mentioned dates in the academic calendar.
+- In case where a student does not enroll or register in the university he/she will not receive the financial aid.
+Students will need to reapply during the mentioned dates in the academic calendar. - j.
+Continuing students need to re-apply for financial aid on a yearly basis and are required to submit updated documents during the mentioned dates in the academic calendar. - k.
+Students must dedicate 20 hours per semester, including the summer and winter terms, as an approved form of community service on-campus. - Newly graduated High School graduate students who wish to apply for financial aid support who meet the eligibility requirements can apply during the mentioned dates in the academic calendar.